NETWAYS/foreman-training/provisioning/04_compute_resource.md

     [ENTER]
     [ENTER]

-### Copy the public key to the root account of the host using ssh-copy-id
+### Copy the public key to the root account of the host "host.localdomain" using ssh-copy-id

 If you know the password of the account in the remote system ssh-copy-id simplifies key management.